parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-omp/output-4/interactions/README.md.txt

 ## Feature Discussion

-### OpenMP Support
+### MPI Support

 While XSBench is primarily used to investigate "on node parallelism" issues, some systems provide power & performance statistics batched in multi-node configurations.
-To accommodate this, XSBench provides an OpenMP mode which runs the code on all OpenMP threads simultaneously.
-There is no decomposition across threads of any kind, and all threads accomplish the same work.
+To accommodate this, XSBench provides an MPI mode which runs the code on all MPI ranks simultaneously.
+There is no decomposition across ranks of any kind, and all ranks accomplish the same work.
+This is a "weak scaling" approach -- for instance, if running the event-based model all MPI ranks will execute 17,000,000 cross section lookups regardless of how many ranks are used.
+There is only one point of MPI communication (a reduce) at the end, which aggregates the timing statistics and averages them across MPI ranks before printing them out.
+MPI support can be enabled with the makefile flag "MPI".
+If you are not using the mpicc wrapper on your system, you may need to alter the makefile to make use of your desired compiler.

 ### Verification Support

 Legacy versions of XSBench had a special "Verification" compiler flag option to enable verification of the results.
 However, a much more performant and portable verification scheme was developed and is now used for all configurations -- therefore, it is not necessary to compile with or without the verification mode as it is always enabled by default.
 XSBench generates a hash of the results at the end of the simulation and displays it with the other data once the code has completed executing.
 This hash can then be verified against hashes that other versions or configurations of the code generate.
+For instance, running XSBench with 4 threads vs 8 threads (on a machine that supports that configuration) should generate the same hash number.
+Running on GPU vs CPU should not change the hash number.
+However, changing the model / run parameters is expected to generate a totally different hash number (i.e., increasing the number of particles, number of gridpoints, etc, will result in different hashes).
+However, changing the type of lookup performed (e.g., nuclide, unionized, or hash) should result in the same hash being generated.
+Changing the simulation mode (history or event) will generate different hashes.

 ### Binary File Support

 Instead of initializing the randomized synthetic cross section data structres in XSBench everytime it is run, you may optionally have XSBench generate a data set and write it to file.
 It can then be read on subsequent runs to speed up initialization.
 This process is controlled with the "-b (read, write)" command line argument.
+This feature may be extremely useful for users running on simulators where walltime minimization is critical for logistical purposes, or for users who are doing many sequential runs.
+Note that identical input parameters (problem size, solution method etc) must be used when reading and writing a binary file.
+No runtime checks are made to validate that the file correctly corresponds to the selected input parameters.

 ## Algorithms